-"Major modification" means an alteration to an existing or planned storm water drainage facility that does one or more of the following: changes the volume, surface area, depth, capacity, inflow rates, outflow rates, or level of treatment by 5-percent% or more; changes the treatment process; adds more than 1,000 square feet of impervious surface; or increases the tributary impervious drainage area to an individual drainage facility component by more than 10-percent.%.
+"Major modification" means an alteration to an existing or planned storm water drainage facility that does one or more of the following: changes the volume, surface area, depth, capacity, inflow rates, outflow rates, or level of treatment by 5% or more; changes the treatment process; adds more than 1,000 square feet of impervious surface; or increases the tributary impervious drainage area to an individual drainage facility component by more than 10%.

-"Maximum extent practicable (MEP)" means thethere must be a serious attempt to comply with technology-based discharge standard for municipal separate storm sewer systemseffluent limitations to reduce pollutants in the storm water discharges that was, established by the Clean Water Act, §402(p).
-See), also see ARM 17.30.1111(5).
+"Maximum extent practicable" means there must be a serious attempt to comply with technology-based effluent limitations to reduce pollutants in storm water discharges, established by the Clean Water Act §402(p), also see ARM 17.30.1111(5).
 Practical solutions may not be lightly rejected.
 If a permittee chooses only a few of the least expensive BMPs, it is likely that 'maximum extent practicable' has not been met.
 However, if a permittee employs all applicable BMPs, except those where it can show that they are not technically feasible in the locality, or whose cost would exceed any benefit to be derived, it would have met the standard.
 'Maximum extent practicable' requires permittees to choose effective BMPs, and to reject applicable BMPs only where other effective BMPs will serve the same purpose, the BMPs would not be technically feasible, or the cost would be prohibitive.